zdravkov/kendo-docs/api/framework/observableobject.md

 # kendo.data.ObservableObject

 The `ObservableObject` is a very important piece of the Kendo UI framework.
 It is the building block of [Kendo MVVM](/getting-started/framework/mvvm/overview).
-In addition· the Kendo [DataSource](/getting-started/framework/datasource/overview) contains instances of the `ObservableObject`.
+In addition the Kendo [DataSource](/getting-started/framework/datasource/overview) contains instances of the `ObservableObject`.
 Inherits from [Observable](/api/framework/observable).

 ## Configuration